MitchellMarinoDev/carrier-pigeon/acknowledgements.md

 [Gaffer On Games](https://gafferongames.com/post/reliability_ordering_and_congestion_avoidance_over_udp/)
 and
-[Laminar](https://github.com/TimonPost/laminar), carrier-pigeon uses an acknowledgement number and bitflags in the header of other messages.
+[Laminar](https://github.com/TimonPost/laminar), carrier-pigeon uses an acknowledgement number and a 32-bit bitfield in the header of other messages.
-This means we can acknowledge multiple messages at a time.
+This means we can acknowledge up to 32 messages at a time.
 These acknowledgements sent in the header of every message so all the acknowledgements can't be lost (on the network) all at once.